ParentSquare/faulty/README.md

   # The cache backend to use.
 By default, Faulty looks for a Rails cache.
 If
   # that's not available, it uses an ActiveSupport::Cache::Memory instance.
   # Otherwise, it uses a Faulty::Cache::Null and caching is disabled.
+  # Whatever backend is given here is automatically wrapped in
+  # Faulty::Cache::AutoWire.
+This adds fault-tolerance features, see the
+  # AutoWire API docs for more details.
   config.cache = Faulty::Cache::Default.new

   # The storage backend.
 By default, Faulty uses an in-memory store.
 For most
   # production applications, you'll want a more robust backend.
 Faulty also
   # provides Faulty::Storage::Redis for this.
+  # Whatever backend is given here is automatically wrapped in
+  # Faulty::Storage::AutoWire.
+This adds fault-tolerance features, see the
+  # AutoWire APi docs for more details.
+If an array of storage backends is
+  # given, each one will be tried in order until one succeeds.
   config.storage = Faulty::Storage::Memory.new

   # An array of event listeners.
 Each object in the array should implement